- ANBI Name(s):

-As in other years, the focus of activities in 2018 was on our regular services, held every Sunday, and monthly Compline and Healing services.
-There were special services such as the Nine Lessons and Carols and combined services with the Old Catholic Church, a Lent course with discussion, other activities such as a Vision Day, social events, and concerts by our excellent choir.
-Apart from these activities the main and most important issue was the maintenance of church membership and momentum during the current interregnum, which will end with the appointment of a new chaplain
+As in other years, the focus of activities in 2019 was on our regular services, held every Sunday, and monthly Compline and Healing services.
+There were special services such as the Nine Lessons and Carols and combined services with the Old Catholic Church, a Lent and Advent course with discussion, as well as other activities such as social events and concerts by our excellent choir.
+Apart from these activities the main and most important issue was the maintenance of church membership and momentum during the current interregnum, which will end with the appointment of a new chaplain.

 - Statement of income & expenses